EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-changing-personnel.md

 If either of these are not met, a default profile picture will be used instead.

+#### Making images smaller

+If the image is too large, I recommend using a `.jpg` or `.webp` format and possibly consider using a compression tool (there are plenty of these available online).

 ## Editing the json file directly

 As mentioned, the json file you want is in the `assets/data` directory,